Cormac Mac Cárthaigh: The Treaty of Glanmire

-Cormac, King of Desmond
+King of Desmond

-Early in 1124 Ua Conchobair brought the fleet of Connacht down to Munster to assert his dominion over Thomond and Desmond.
+Early in 1124, Ua Conchobair brought the fleet of Connacht down to Munster to assert his dominion over Thomond and Desmond.
 However, an unexpected attack from Mide and Breifne forced his attention away.
 Cormac took the opportunity to make an alliance with the kings of Laghin, Mide and Breifne, making ready to invade Connacht.

 They were met at the bridge of Átha Luain over the Shannon only to find Ua Conchobhair already there with a massive army.
 Because Mac Carthaigh was the apparent leader of the revolt, Ua Conchobhair promptly executed the hostages of Desmond, which included Mael Sechlainn Mac Carthaigh, Cormac's son.
-Realiseing that Ua Conchobair could only be defeated at the cost of huge casualties, Cormac "returned home mournfully."
+Realising that Ua Conchobair could only be defeated at the cost of huge casualties, Cormac "returned home mournfully."

 In 1125 Mac Carthaigh seized the city of Limerick from Ua Briain, an act which was seen as symbolically assuming the kingship of all Munster.
 It was also an affront to Ua Conchobair, now fully recognised as Ard Rí.
 The following year the Ard Rí attacked and decisively defeated Mac Carthaigh at his military encampment in Osraige.
-This resulted in Cormac's deposition in 1127, been replaced by his brother Donnchadh.
+This resulted in Cormac's deposition in 1127, being replaced by his brother Donnchadh.

 Donnchadh submitted to Ua Conchobair after the siege of Cork city on Saint Brigid's Day 1127, along with O'Mahony, O'Donoghue, O'Keef, O'Bric, O Conchobhair Ciarraige.

 Cormac was tonsured, took Holy Orders, and retired to the monastery of Lismore.